Evolutionary dynamics in repeated optional games: Equilibrium analysis for repeated optional PGGs

 \section{Equilibrium analysis for repeated optional PGGs}

 In this section, we employ equilibrium analysis to characterize all Nash equilibria (more accurately, subgame perfect equilibria, SPE) in the space of reactive strategies.
-Note that the concept of Nash equilibrium is closely related to evolutionary robustness.
-A strategy is evolutionarily robust if no mutant strategy is supported by natural selection to replace it.
-Based on this connection, our equilibrium analysis may help understand why repeated optional PGGs promote the evolution of cooperation while repeated compulsory PGGs favor defection.

 To find all Nash equilibria, we first prove that if all individuals adopt the same reactive strategy, the game dynamics of a repeated optional PGG can have only eight possible endings, including persistent cooperation, persistent defection, and so on.
 We then identify all reactive strategies that support persistent cooperation and form Nash equilibria.
-Among these strategies, we find two classes of strategies, $OD$-$TFT$ and $DO$-$OFT$, which are robust to implementation errors and become a Nash equilibrium with the lowest threshold.
+Among these strategies, we find three novel classes of strategies, $OD$-$TFT$, $DO$-$OFT$ and $OD$-$TFT_C$, which are robust to implementation errors and become a Nash equilibrium with the lowest threshold for the multiplication factor to surpass.
 Furthermore, we prove that there are no Nash equilibria giving rise to persistent defection.
 This implies that repeated optional PGGs do not favor defection, which sharply contrasts with repeated compulsory PGGs.
 Finally, we also characterize all Nash equilibria that support persistent opt-out.